Cahir Castle, County Tipperary, an Office of Public Works property

 In their book The Tipperary Gentry, William Hayes and Art Kavanagh tell us that the rivalry between the Butlers of Ormond and the Fitzgeralds of Desmond turned to enmity when the War of the Roses broke out in England, with the Ormonds supporting the House of Lancaster and the Desmonds the House of York.
 The enmity found expression in the battle at Pilltown in 1462.
 The enmity continued for over a century, and the last private battle between the Ormonds and the Desmonds was the Battle of Affane, County Waterford, in 1565.
 [2]

-Thomas Butler (d.
-1558) was created the 1st Baron Caher (of the second creation), County Tipperary, in 1543.
-He married Eleanor Butler, daughter of Piers Butler 8th Earl of Ormond (d.
-26 August 1539) and Margaret Fitzgerald, daughter of Gerald FitzGerald, 8th Earl of Kildare (d.
-3 September 1513).
-Their son Edmund became the 2nd Baron Caher (died 1560) but the title died with him and The Peerage website tells us his barony fell into abeyance between his two aunts.
+A descendant of James Gallda Butler, Thomas Butler (d.
+1558) was elevated to the peerage of Ireland, on 10 November 1543, by the title of Baron of Caher (of the second creation).
+He married Eleanor, a daughter of Piers Butler, 8th Earl of Ormond (d.
+1539) and Margaret Fitzgerald, daughter of Gerald FitzGerald, 8th Earl of Kildare (d.
+1513).
+His son Edmund became the 2nd Baron (d.
+1560) but as there were no legitimate male heirs the title died out.

 It was Piers Rua Butler, the 8th Earl of Ormond (c.
-1467 – 1539), who brought peace between the warring factions of Fitzgeralds of Desmond and the Butlers of Ormond.
+1467–1539), who brought peace between the warring factions of Fitzgeralds of Desmond and the Butlers of Ormond.
 He married Margaret Fitzgerald, daughter of Gerald (or Garret) Fitzgerald (1455-1513) 8th Earl of Kildare.
 His efforts culminated in a treaty called the Composition of Clonmel.
 It stated that Edmund Butler of Cahir should receive the manor of Cahir on condition that he and all his heirs “shall be in all things faithful to the Earl [of Ormond] and his heirs.”
 The Barons of Cahir were not allowed to keep their own private army nor to exact forced labour for the building or repair of their castle or houses. (see [2]).

 This storyboard tells us that Ireland was dramatically different from Renaissance England in its language, customs, religion, costume and law.
 It was divided into 90 or so individual “lordships” of which about 60 were ruled by independent Gaelic chieftains.
 The rest were ruled by Anglo-Irish lords.
 Queen Elizabeth saw Ireland as a source of much-needed revenue.
 She did not have sufficient resources nor a strong enough army to conquer Ireland so she encouraged her authorities in Dublin to form alliances between the crown and any local chieftains who would submit to her authority.
 Many chieftains who submitted did so in order to assist them in their own power struggles against their neighbours.
 Elizabeth especially needed this support in order to ensure that if Spain invaded Ireland she would be able to quell rebellion.